alinabozynski/coding_assignment11/README.md

 Change the app.js file so that it displays 'Coding 1' instead of the default.

+Download Docker [here](https://www.docker.com/) and start it up to ensure the Docker daemon is running.

 Create the docker image with the docker build command as below:
 ```
 docker build -t bozynski_alina_coding_assignment11:dev .